neoarz/Velora/README.md

 <br>

+> [!WARNING]
+> **Velora is Still in BETA**
+>
+> I've only recently made this project and not everything is perfect.
+Expect bugs and issues.
+I really ask you to make a [github issue](https://github.com/neoarz/Velora/issues) if you face any problems, or dm me on discord `neoarz`

 ## What is Velora?
 Velora is a Python-based terminal application that serves as a wrapper for [yt-dlp](https://github.com/yt-dlp/yt-dlp) (video downloader) and [FFmpeg](https://github.com/FFmpeg/FFmpeg) (video and image processor) with an command-line interface.
 The project uses yt-dlp as its core download engine to download videos and audio from different platforms such as YouTube, Tiktok, SoundCloud, Instagram, and more.
 It uses FFmpeg for post-processing like video format conversion (MP4, MOV, MKV), audio extraction (MP3), and thumbnail generation (PNG, JPG, WEBP).